Fast track your treatment

 Remember to eliminate any tripping hazards before your surgery, so that you do not trip and fall when you return home from surgery (your mobility will be limited at first).

 In the weeks after your surgery, your mobility might be limited as you regain your strength.
 You might not be able to just pop to the shops as usual.
-It's important that you or a member of your support network stock your house with food and supplies so that you don't have to worry about going out.
+It's important that you or a member of your support network stock your house with food and supplies so that you don't have to worry about going out during your knee operation recovery period.
 Alternatively, arrange for a friend or family member to do your shopping for you for the first few weeks after your surgery.

 Your orthopaedic surgeon and healthcare team will give you all the information you need to feel prepared before coming to hospital.
 This will include travel arrangements, what to bring to the hospital, any pre-operative testing required, as well as how best to manage any lifestyle changes recommended in preparation for surgery.